instill-ai/cortex/packages/design-tokens/README.md

 ## Preface

-To speed up the development, avoid the silo effect between the design and development teams, and reduce the cost of the development(especially light/dark theme).
+To speed up the development, avoid the silo effect between the design and development teams, and reduce the cost of the development(especially the light/dark theme).
 We decide to embrace a set rule of design tokens. [^1]

 ## Package structure

 ## How it works

 We have the tokens studio plugin installed in our Figma editor.
-Whenever designer have a new set of tokens, they can use the sync functionality to push new tokens to this Github repo and create a new PR based on the branch.
+Whenever designers have a new set of tokens, they can use the sync functionality to push new tokens to this GitHub repo and create a new PR based on the branch.

 Once the PR is merged the Github action will be triggered and generate the new tokens file.
 The new tokens file will be published to the npm registry and can be used by other packages.